Pa1best/oss-enterprise/templates/CONTRIBUTING.md

 # Contributing
-:+1::tada: First off, thanks for taking the time to contribute! :tada::+1:
+:+1::tada: First off, thanks for taking the time to contribute! :sunglasses::milky_way:

-The following is a set of guidelines for contributing to DirectShapeFramework.
+The following is a set of guidelines for contributing to this repository.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Table Of Contents